Forcystus91/python-resources-2019/README.md

 Updated 11/19/20 A curated list of Python 3 resources, books, websites, tutorials, code challenges.
 If you have any suggestions for additions to the list please open an issue.

+### Three resources for learning Python I used this week:
+1. CS50X
+2. adventofcode.com
+3. stackedoverflow

 ### Books

 * [_Learn Python 3 the Hard Way_](https://learnpythonthehardway.org/) A good starting place if you are